5 Day Barbados Itinerary for Fun & Sun

 National Heroes Square

 National Heroes Square is a triangular-shaped public square in central Bridgetown.
-Formerly called Trafalgar Square, the plaza was built in the early 1800s following the Battle of Trafalgar.
+Formerly called Trafalgar Square, it was built in the early 1800s following the Battle of Trafalgar.
 In 1999 the plaza was renamed National Heroes Square to honour the national heroes of Barbados.
-National Heroes Square features a fountain celebrating running water in Barbados.
+The plaza features a fountain celebrating running water in Barbados.

 Cheapside Street Market